TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_oop.md

 When exception occur it is not handled silently or with default values because there is a chance then that the error will show up later when harder to trace back.

-It should decreases the internal software entropy, and reduces debugging effort.
+It should decrease the internal software entropy, and reduces debugging effort.

 ## Computer Science